 Today we will have a short but intense ride on twisty roads over spectacular cliffs.
 We will cross the Tamri National Park, where we will stop to photograph the fantastic coastal views around Cape Rhir.
 This is a popular area for the residents of Agadir, offering accessible beaches and easy transportation for weekend and holiday getaways.

-We will continue enjoying the road curves until we reach Agadir, the largest seaside resort in Morocco, where an unusually mild year-round climate attracts foreign tourists and many locals as well.
+We will continue enjoying the road curves until we reach Taghazout, the surfing capital of Morocco, where an unusually mild year-round climate attracts foreign tourists and many locals as well.
 The seaside promenade, lined with cafes, restaurants, and bars, will offer us plenty of options for an evening of great food and local drinks.

 It is time to say goodbye to the Atlantic coast and start our journey inland towards the mountains of the Anti-Atlas.
 We will head towards Taroudant, in an area rich in sugar, cotton, and rice, and then to one of the most spectacular passes in the whole country, the Tizi-n-Test.
 This road connects the valley of the Souss River with the Toubkal National Park, with spectacular views and landscapes that we will forever remember as one the highlights of our Moroccan experience.